Robert O. Watson, Ph.D., MPH

 Kristin L. Patrick, Ph.D.

-Principle investigator - Associate Proofessor
+Principle investigator - Associate Professor

 Ph.D.: Christian Tschudi, Ph.D., Yale University